geany/www.geany.org/page_content/documentation/faq.md

 	./autogen.sh

 If there are still errors, contact the mailing list.

-## Since Geany 0.16, GTK/GLib symbol completion is broken, why?

-The symbol completion data for GTK/GLib symbols are just not in the default distribution anymore.
-Instead they can be downloaded separately besides other tag files.

-For details about this change and download information, see [GTK symbol completion data removed from Geany 0.16][7].

 ## How can I use `urxvt` or `konsole` as terminal application when executing files?